-Leverage is a practice which can help a business drive up its gains / losses.
-In business language, if a firm has fixed expenses in P/L account or debt in capital structure, the firm is said to be levered.
-Nowadays, almost no business is away from it but very few have struck a balance.
+Leverage is a practice that can help a business drive up its gains/losses.
+In business language, if a firm has fixed expenses in the P/L account or debt in Capital Structure, the firm is said to be levered.
+Nowadays, almost no business is away from it, but very few have struck a balance.

 In finance, leverage is very closely related to fixed expenses.
-We can safely state that by the introduction of expenses which are fixed in nature, we are leveraging a firm.
-By fixed expenses, we refer to the expenses, the amount of which remains unchanged irrespective of the activity of the business.
-For example, an amount of investment made in fixed assets or interest paid on loans does not change with a normal change in a number of sales.
-Neither they decrease with a decrease in sales and nor they increase with an increase in sales.
+We can safely state that by introducing expenses that are fixed in nature, we are leveraging a firm.
+By fixed expenses, we refer to the expenses, the amount of which remains unchanged irrespective of the business’s activity.
+For example, an amount of investment made in fixed assets or interest paid on loans does not change with a normal change in the number of sales.
+Neither do they decrease with a decrease in sales, nor do they increase with an increase in sales.

 Types of Leverage

 There is a different basis for classifying business expenses.
-For our convenience, let us classify fixed expenses into operating fixed expenses such as depreciation on fixed expenses, salaries etc, and financial fixed expenses such as interest and dividend on preference shares.
-Similar to them, leverages are also of two types – financial and operating.
+For our convenience, let us classify fixed expenses into operating fixed expenses such as depreciation on fixed expenses, salaries, etc. And fixed financial expenses such as interest and dividends on preference shares.
+Like them, leverages are also of two types – financial and operating.

 Financial Leverage (FL)

-It is a leverage created with the help of debt component in the capital structure of a company.
-Higher the debt, higher would be the FL because with higher debt comes the higher amount of interest that needs to be paid.
-It can be both good and bad for a business depending on the situation.
-If a firm is able to generate a higher return on investment (ROI) than the interest rate it is paying, leverage will have its positive effect shareholder’s return.
-The darker side is that if the said situation is opposite, higher leverage can take a business to a worst situation like bankruptcy.
+A Degree of Financial Leverage is created with the help of the debt component in a company’s capital structure.
+The higher the debt, the higher would be the FL because with higher debt comes a higher amount of interest that needs to be paid.
+It can be good and bad for a business depending on the situation.
+If a firm can generate a higher return on investment (ROI) than the interest rate it is paying, leverage will have a positive effect on shareholder return.
+The darker side is that if the said situation is the opposite, higher leverage can take a business to the worst case, like bankruptcy.

 Operating Leverage (OL)

 Just like the financial, it is a result of operating fixed expenses.
-Higher the fixed expense, higher is the OL.
-Like the FL had an impact on the shareholder’s return or say earnings per share, OL directly impacts the operating profits (Profits before Interest and Taxes (PBIT)).
-Under good economic conditions, an increase of 1% in sales will have more than 1% change in operating profits.
+The higher the fixed expense, the higher is the Operating Leverage.
+Like the FL had an impact on the shareholder’s return or, say, earnings per share, OL directly impacts the operating profits (Profits before Interest and Taxes).
+Under good economic conditions, an increase of 1% in sales will have more than a 1% change in operating profits.

-So, you need to be very careful in adding any of the leverages to your business viz. financial or operating as it can also work as a double edged sword.
+So, you need to be very careful in adding any leverages to your business.
+And these are financial or operating, as it can also work as a double-edged sword.